Archit-web-29/Casino-Hotel-CGH-Earth-HIKVISION-IP-Camera/README.md

 Using the website 'DNS Leak Test' and some simple requests library python code, I was able to find the PUBLIC IP address of the CGH Hotel WiFi - 117.193.165.172

 After finding the PUBLIC IP Address, I was able to make a link that would allow anyone from anywhere in this world to access live camera footage of Casino Hotel CGH Earth, Kochi, Kerala, India.
-On clicking the below links, you would have gained access to the live camera footage: http://117.193.165.172 rtsp://admin:admin@117.193.165.172:554/Streaming/Channels/101
+On clicking the below links, you would have gained access to the live camera footage.
+Also, for security purposes, use a VPN: http://117.193.165.172 rtsp://admin:admin@117.193.165.172:554/Streaming/Channels/101